mikensec/blog/_posts/2019-4-26-nmap-smb-scan.md

 ## How to use the Nmap Scripting Engine to test for SMB vulnerabilities:

-1. Run `nmap --script  vuln -p139,445 192.168.0.18` from your terminal.
+Run `nmap --script  vuln -p139,445 192.168.0.18` from your terminal.
 Change 192.168.0.18 to your target's IP address.

 ![example command](../assets/nmap/nmap1.jpg)

-2. The result is `Vulnerable` to ms17-010 or CVE-2017-0143 - AKA EternarlBlue which was used by the WannaCry ransomware.
+The result is `Vulnerable` to ms17-010 or CVE-2017-0143 - AKA EternalBlue which was used by the WannaCry ransomware.
 This exploit allows an attacker to gain full control of a server/computer hosting a share using SMBv1.

 ## Exploiting the found vulnerability (ms17-010):

-1. Open metasploit `msfconsole`
+Open metasploit `msfconsole`
-2. type `search ms17-010`
+type `search ms17-010`

 ![](../assets/nmap/msfconsole.jpg)

-3. As you can see, there are a few modules found.
+As you can see, there are a few modules found.
-4. Let's confirm our nmap finding with the metasploit scanner:
+Let's confirm our nmap finding with the metasploit scanner:

     `use scanner/smb/smb_ms17_010`